sunilsu/primes/README.md

 ```
 python -m pytest
 ```
+* The tasks stay in cache and queue for a default time period.
+This has to adjusted and a sensible default has to be set.
+I have not changed the defaults.

 * In production, I will probably use Java or Go rather than python for this service.
 I have used Java and Go in the past for rest services, but have been doing python mostly recently and hence the choice.